 In fact, because the tax credit goes primarily toward the lowest earners, the funds help to raise the poorest earners out of poverty and act as a mechanism to incentivize work.
 Despite the credit tapering in effectiveness as wage earners work and earn more, it still promotes the idea of working to earn your way.

 How to Use the Earned Income Tax Credit to Bring Home More Money

 In 2018, I earned my CPA license in the state of Louisiana.
 After years of attending night classes, studying for my exams, and passing them, I have received the top accounting credential.

-My work offers a program to train volunteers on how to provide free tax services for qualified individuals.
-The company encourages employees to support IRS-sponsored Volunteer Income Tax Assistance sites during the 2018-2019 tax season and I plan to help out by helping low- to moderate-income taxpayers file their tax return for free.
+My work offered a program to train volunteers on how to provide free tax services for qualified individuals.
+The company encouraged employees to support IRS-sponsored Volunteer Income Tax Assistance sites during the 2018-2019 tax season and I plan to help out by helping low- to moderate-income taxpayers file their tax return for free.

 Readers: According to the earned income credit table above, do you qualify for this credit?
 If so, what do you plan to do with your tax refund this year?
 Do you plan to save it, catch up on bills, deposit it into an emergency fund, or something else?
 Please let me know in the comments below.
 Also, if you found this information helpful, please consider subscribing to the newsletter below to stay up-to-date on the latest posts.